iyobo/amala/README.md

   // Not recommended unless you wish to handle versioning manually in each controller's basePath. disableVersioning ?: boolean

-  // Default: false. set to true to attach a default koa-body middleware to your koa app.
-  // If you leave this as false, you must ensure you are attaching a body parser to your koa app somewhere before
-  // bootstrapserver is called.
-  initBodyParser ?: boolean;

   // Default: true.
 Makes your boom errors better received downstream. boomifyErrors ?: boolean;